-- Hepatotoxicity, including liver failure, has been observed.
+Hepatotoxicity, including liver failure, has been observed.
 Monitor liver function tests before initiation of treatment, during each cycle of treatment, and as clinically indicated.
 SUTENT should be interrupted for Grade 3 or 4 drug-related hepatic adverse events and discontinued if there is no resolution.
 Do not restart SUTENT if patients subsequently experience severe changes in liver function tests or have other signs and symptoms of liver failure.
+(5.1)

-(5.1) - Women of childbearing potential should be advised of the potential hazard to the fetus and to avoid becoming pregnant.
+- Women of childbearing potential should be advised of the potential hazard to the fetus and to avoid becoming pregnant.
 (5.2) - Cardiac toxicity including left ventricular ejection fraction declines to below the lower limit of normal and cardiac failure including death have occurred.
-Monitor patients for signs and symptoms of congestive heart failure (5.3) - Prolonged QT intervals and Torsade de Pointes have been observed.
+Monitor patients for signs and symptoms of congestive heart failure.
+(5.3) - Prolonged QT intervals and Torsade de Pointes have been observed.
 Use with caution in patients at higher risk for developing QT interval prolongation.
 When using SUTENT, monitoring with on-treatment electrocardiograms and electrolytes should be considered.
 (5.4) - Hypertension may occur.
 Monitor blood pressure and treat as needed.
 (5.5) - Hemorrhagic events including tumor-related hemorrhage have occurred.
 Perform serial complete blood counts and physical examinations.
-(5.6) - Thyroid dysfunction may occur.
+(5.6) - Osteonecrosis of the jaw has been reported.
+Consider preventive dentistry prior to treatment with SUTENT.
+If possible, avoid invasive dental procedures, particularly in patients receiving intravenous bisphosphonate therapy.
+(5.7) - Cases of Tumor Lysis Syndrome (TLS) have been reported primarily in patients with RCC and GIST with high tumor burden.
+Monitor these patients closely and treat as clinically indicated.
+(5.8) - Thyroid dysfunction may occur.
 Patients with signs and/or symptoms suggestive of hypothyroidism or hyperthyroidism should have laboratory monitoring of thyroid function performed and be treated as per standard medical practice.
-(5.7) - Temporary interruption of therapy with SUTENT is recommended in patients undergoing major surgical procedures.
-(5.8) - Adrenal hemorrhage was observed in animal studies.
+(5.9) - Temporary interruption of therapy with SUTENT is recommended in patients undergoing major surgical procedures.
+(5.10) - Adrenal hemorrhage was observed in animal studies.
 Monitor adrenal function in case of stress such as surgery, trauma or severe infection.
-(5.9)
+(5.11)